 We are increasingly dependent on our information technology systems and infrastructure for our business.
 We collect, store, and transmit sensitive information including intellectual property, proprietary business information and personal information in connection with business operations.
 The secure maintenance of this information is critical to our operations and business strategy.
 Some of this information could be an attractive target of criminal attack by third parties with a wide range of motives and expertise, including organized criminal groups, "hacktivists," patient groups, disgruntled current or former employees, and others.
 Cyber-attacks are of ever-increasing levels of sophistication, and despite our security measures, our information technology and infrastructure may be vulnerable to such attacks or may be breached, including due to employee error or malfeasance.
-We have implemented information security measures to protect patients' personal information against the risk of inappropriate and unauthorized external use and disclosure.
+We have also implemented information security measures to protect patients' personal information against the risk of inappropriate and unauthorized external use and disclosure.
+The COVID-19 pandemic has caused us to modify our business practices, including the requirement that our employees work from home.
+As a result, we are increasingly dependent upon our technology systems to operate our business and our ability to effectively manage our business depends on the security, reliability and adequacy of our technology systems and data, which includes use of cloud technologies.
+This increased remote usage of information systems increases the risks that our business may be disrupted due to a variety of reasons, including security breaches, power outages, unavailability of employees, use of non-company secured equipment and increased phishing and hack activity.
 However, despite these measures, and due to the ever-changing information cyber-threat landscape, we may be subject to data breaches through cyber-attacks.
 Any such breach could compromise our networks and the information stored there could be accessed, publicly disclosed, lost or stolen.
 If our systems become compromised, we may not promptly discover the intrusion.
 Like other companies in our industry, we have experienced attacks to our data and systems, including malware and computer viruses.
 If our systems failed or were breached or disrupted, patient and other data and information may become compromised, we could lose sales for approved products, if any, and suffer reputational damage and loss of confidence by patients, investors and business partners.
-Such incidents would result in notification obligations to affected individuals and government agencies, legal claims or proceedings, and liability under federal and state laws that protect the privacy and security of p
+Such incidents would result in notification obligations to affected individuals and government agencies, legal claims or proceedings, and liability under federal and state laws that protect the privacy and security of personal information.
+Any one of these events, or similar events occurring through one of our vendors that maintain such information on our behalf, could cause our business to be materially harmed and our results of operations to be adversely impacted.